Netflix/probnik/README.md

 Features and Use Cases
 ============================
-Being a lightweight and flexible component, Probnic provides a wide range of use cases.
+Being a lightweight and flexible component, Probnik provides a wide range of use cases.

 Today it is being used at Netflix to:
 * Identify connectivity issues and faster network paths for client traffic